 For $150 to $400, you’ll mostly find high-end bathroom vanity lights.
 With these fixtures, you’re paying a premium from major brand names in the lighting industry.
 In addition to an impressive assortment of styles, this bracket includes the trendiest styles of lights.

-Q. Do bathroom vanity light add value to my home if I’m selling it?
+Q. Do bathroom vanity lights add worth to my home if I’m selling it?

 A. Yes and no. It certainly helps to have attractive fixtures in your home since it adds curb appeal.
 A well-decorated or staged home may attract sellers more quickly.
 In terms of adding to the list price of your home, it won’t affect it at all.
 However, a poorly installed fixture may become a repair buyers ask you to fix before closing.